Blecki/dwarfcorp/README.md

 [DwarfCorp](www.dwarfcorp.com) from [Completely Fair Games](www.completelyfairgames.com) is a single player tycoon/strategy game for PC.
 In the game, the player manages a corporate colony of dwarves.
 The dwarves must mine resources, build structures, and contend with the natives to survive.

 ## BEFORE READING
 If you're a developer/programmer and have the technical chops to compile C# code on Windows, continue reading.
 Otherwise, if you just want to play the game, buy the game on [Steam](http://store.steampowered.com/app/252390/DwarfCorp/?beta=0) or [itch.io](https://completelyfairgames.itch.io/dwarfcorp).
+You can also try a build on our releases page (above), but these builds will not be updated after the weekend of September 23rd, 2017.

 ## External Dependencies
 To develop DwarfCorp, you need the following libraries.
 If you just want to play the game, download one of the packages on our releases page.